James G. Blaine: Private life

 Blaine began the year 1882 without a political office for the first time since 1859.
-Troubled by poor health, (Note: The exact state of Blaine's health is debatable; many of his biographers believe him to have been a hypochondriac.) he sought no employment other than the completion of the first volume of his memoir, Twenty Years of Congress.
+Troubled by poor health, (Note: The exact state of Blaine's health is debatable; many of his biographers believe him to have been a hypochondriac.) he sought no employment other than the completion of the first volume of his memoir, Twenty Years of Congress: From Lincoln to Garfield.
 Friends in Maine petitioned Blaine to run for Congress in the 1882 elections, but he declined, preferring to spend his time writing and supervising the move to the new home.
 His income from mining and railroad investments was sufficient to sustain the family's lifestyle and to allow for the construction of a vacation cottage, "Stanwood" on Mount Desert Island, Maine, designed by Frank Furness.
 Blaine appeared before Congress in 1882 during an investigation into his War of the Pacific diplomacy, defending himself against allegations that he owned an interest in the Peruvian guano deposits being occupied by Chile, but otherwise stayed away from the Capitol.
 The publication of the first volume of Twenty Years in early 1884 added to Blaine's financial security and thrust him back into the political spotlight.
 As the 1884 campaign loomed, Blaine's name was being circulated once more as a potential nominee, and despite some reservations, he soon found himself back in the hunt for the presidency.